siplab-gt/cleo/docs/overview.rst

 """"""""""
 Electrode recording is the main recording modality currently implemented in Cleo.
 See the :doc:`tutorials/electrodes` tutorial for more detail, but in brief, usages consists of:

 #.
-Constructing a :class:`~cleo.electrodes.Probe` object with coordinates at the desired contact locations
+Constructing a :class:`~cleo.ephys.Probe` object with coordinates at the desired contact locations

    * Convenience functions for generating shank probe coordinates exist.
 See :ref:`tutorials/electrodes:Specifying electrode coordinates`.